 Sensitivity assessment.
 Flow rates are an important factor for Modiolus modiolus and influence food transport, feeding rate and sediment erosion and transport which may reduce feeding success where high rates of inorganic particles are present in the water column.
 Modiolus modiolus may be sensitive to both increases and decreases in flow.
 Direct evidence is not available to identify the optimal range and increases may be moderated by the bed structure and density which will depend on the degree of recession into sediments and the size and type of associated epifauna (if any).
-Adult Modiolus modiolus may have 'High' resistance to changes in water flow rates at the pressure benchmark based on the occurrence of this biotope in moderately strong tidal streams. resilience is assessed as 'High' (by default) and the biotope is assessed as 'Not sensitive'.
-Changes in flow rates greater than the pressure benchmark, that alter feeding success through changes in clearance rates and food supply and larval recruitment, however, may lead to the presence of beds, composed of ageing adults, that are not sustainable in the long-term.
+Adult Modiolus modiolus may have 'High' resistance to an increase in water flow rates at the pressure benchmark based on the occurrence of similar Modiolus dominated biotopes in moderately strong tidal streams.
+The biotope may become more rich in filter-feeding species.
+As the biotope occurs in a range of flow speeds (JNCC, 2015) it is considered that beds in the middle of the flow range for this biotope would not be affected by a reduction in water flow at the pressure benchmark. resistance is, therefore, assessed as 'High', resilience as 'High' by default and the biotope is assessed as 'Not sensitive'.
+A reduction in flow rate greater than the pressure benchmark flow rates that altered feeding success through changes in clearance rates and food supply and larval recruitment, however, may lead to the presence of beds, composed of ageing adults, that are not sustainable in the long-term.